 However, amid a backdrop of riders reportedly ready to boycott the event, British Cycling said Bridges could not compete because of the UCI's intervention.

-In reaction to the news of the suspended transgender policy, Sandy Bridges, Emily's mother posted on social media saying the national governing body had dumped her daughter by email.
+In reaction to the news of the suspended transgender policy, Sandy Sullivan, Emily's mother posted on social media saying the national governing body had dumped her daughter by email.

 Dumped by email